peter-juett/ESP32_Clocky/README.md

 - Light sensor for dimming the display automatically when dark.
 - Multiple display modes including scrolling text and animations.
 - Infrared remote control for convenient operation.
+- Dismiss the alarm with a wave.
+- Choose to only show the time etc. momentarily with a wave.
 - Integration with external sensors and modules.

 ## Requirements